Vik Muniz

-In 2010, Muniz was featured in the documentary film Waste Land.
-Directed by Lucy Walker, the film highlights Muniz's work in one of the world's largest garbage dumps, Jardim Gramacho, on the outskirts of Rio de Janeiro.
-The film was nominated to the Academy Award for Best Documentary Feature at the 83rd Academy Awards.
+Vik Muniz ([ˈvik muˈnis]; born 1961) is a Brazilian artist and photographer.
+His work has been met with both commercial success and critical acclaim, and has been exhibited worldwide.
+In 1998, he participated in the 24th International Biennale in São Paulo, and in 2001, he represented Brazil at the 49th Biennale in Venice, Italy.

 Early life

 Vik Muniz was born in 1961 in São Paulo, Brazil, as the only child of Maria Celeste, a telephone operator, and Vincente Muniz, a restaurant waiter.
-Muniz’s grandmother, Ana Rocha, taught him how to read at an early age.
 In his memoir, Muniz recalled struggling with writing in school which is why he turned to visuals to communicate his thoughts.
 At the age of 14, his math teacher recommended him to enter an art contest.
 He won and was awarded a partial scholarship to an art studio.

-Career

-Early career

 At the age of 18, Muniz got his first job working in the advertising industry in Brazil, redesigning billboards for higher readability.
 While on the way to his first black-tie gala, Muniz witnessed and attempted to break up a street fight, where he was accidentally shot in the leg by one of the brawlers.
-He was paid by the shooter to not press charges and used the money to travel to the USA ,Chicago, in 1983.
+He was paid by the shooter to not press charges and used the money to travel to the USA, Chicago, in 1983.
 In Chicago, Muniz worked at a local supermarket cleaning the parking lot while he attended night school to study English.
 In the English class, he learned Polish, Italian, Spanish, and Korean without any improvements to his English vocabulary.
 Later, Muniz attended culinary and carpentry classes where he learned most of his English.

-Muniz took his first trip to New York in 1984.
-There, he visited the Museum of Modern Art and met a woman who changed his thoughts on Jackson Pollock’s paintings.
-This also influenced Muniz to move to New York just two months after his first visit.
-Muniz's friend lent him a studio where he started his career as a sculptor.
-He was 28 when he had his first solo exhibit in 1989.
+Muniz took his first trip to New York in 1984 and moved there just two months after that.
+His friend lent him a studio where he started his career as a sculptor.
+Muniz was 28 when he had his first solo exhibit in 1989.